 SOUTH PACIFIC AREA (SOPAC, Joint Chiefs of Staff): The mission of the 67th

 Fighter Squadron P-400s on Guadalcanal is shifted from air defense to

-close air support for Marine ground forces and attacks on shipping, tasks for
+close air support for U. S. Marine Corps ground forces and attacks on shipping, tasks for

 which they are better suited.

 SOUTHWEST PACIFIC AREA (SWPA, 5th Air Force): P-400s bomb and